 Set on the rugged North Cornwall coast, Tintagel Castle is one of the most spectacular historic sites in Britain.
-But the path visitors take to the castle is challenging, with over a hundred steps winding towards the cliff-top ruins.
+But the path to the castle has long been challenging, with over a hundred steps winding towards to the cliff-top ruins.

-In October 2018, we started work on a new footbridge at Tintagel, recreating the historic crossing from the mainland to the headland.
+We've built a new footbridge at Tintagel Castle, recreating the historic crossing from the mainland to the headland.

-Keep up-to-date with the project and find out about the Tintagel Bridge's winning design.
+Find out more about the project and the Tintagel Bridge's winning design.

 A Historic Walkway